visual-ds/17K-Graffiti/README.md

 pytorch > 1.9

 # Dataset Annotation
 The dataset boundary box annotations are in the directory /dataset/.
 It provides the annotations of training and testing sets individualy.
-Once you downloaded the dataset, you can have also a quick toturial through the provided jupyter notbook at `/dataset/dataset_processing.ipynb`
+Once you downloaded the dataset, you can have also a quick toturial through the provided jupyter notebook at `/dataset/dataset_processing.ipynb`

 # To Train
 Will be released soon!